 Sorry, you must log in to save an item.

 Whether you’ve finally decided to give bangs a try or are going in for a regular trim, getting a new haircut can change your entire beauty look.
-But if your stylist messes up while making the big chop, you’re more likely to be hiding under the covers than showing off your new ‘do on a girls’ night out.
-Luckily, in the event of a haircut-gone-wrong, there a few hair hacks that can come in handy.
-Below, learn how to fix a bad haircut, as well as three tips for preventing a bad haircut from happening in the first place.
+But if your stylist doesn’t exactly understand your vision or your attempt at cutting your own hair turns into a disaster, you’re more likely to be hiding under the covers than showing off your new ‘do on a girls’ night out.
+You know you have a bad haircut if you end up with uneven strands or a mane that simply doesn’t suit you, but identifying the disaster doesn’t exactly solve it.
+What do you do when you get a bad haircut?
+In the event of a haircut-gone-wrong, there are a few hair hacks that can come in handy.
+Below, we share how to fix a bad haircut, as well as four tips for preventing bad haircuts from happening in the first place.

 When in doubt, a few bobby pins will be your best friend.
-Make sure to grab a pack that matches your hair color for a nearly seamless fix.
-You can wear short bangs, uneven strands, and any other imperfections pinned back until they grow out to your liking.
+Make sure to grab a pack that matches your hair color for a nearly seamless look.
+You can pin back overly short bangs, uneven strands, and any other imperfections until they grow out to your liking.

 A lot of the time, a new haircut can require new heat tools, hair care products, and hairstyles in order for it to look the way you want.
 If you’ve cut your hair shorter, you may notice your hair is more wavy than usual.
-If you’ve added layers, you may not know how to properly define them to accent your hair shape.
-(Hint: The secret is using a texture spray, like the L’Oréal Paris Advanced Hairstyle Boost It Air-Blown Texture Mist.)
+If you’ve added layers, you may not know how to define them to accent your hair shape properly.
+(Hint: The secret is using a texture spray like the L’Oréal Paris Advanced Hairstyle BOOST IT High Lift Creation Spray).
 Short layers may require you to switch up your ponytail routine.
 You get the idea.
 Before you go into panic mode, consider switching up your hair care and hairstyling routine to accommodate your new ‘do.

 When all else fails, throw on a cute hat to disguise your mane.
-You can also opt for a trendy head wrap if you’re a fan of of-the-moment styles.
+You can also opt for a trendy head wrap if you’re a fan of vibrant hair accessories.

-Now that you know a few ways to address a bad haircut, you likely want to make sure you never have a bad haircut again!
-Below, find three tips for how to prevent a bad haircut.
+Now that you know a few ways to address a bad haircut, you likely want to make sure you never have a bad cut again!
+Below, find four tips to help you avoid a bad haircut.